devskale/python-utils/packages/credgoo/README.md

 - Recommended to store credentials in secure locations
 - Cache files have restrictive permissions (0600)
 - Consider rotating credentials periodically

+## Why Credgoo is Great

+Credgoo provides a secure and convenient way to manage your API keys:

+🔒 **Personal Secure Storage**

+- Your keys are stored in your personal Google Sheet, not on some third-party server
+- Only you have access to your spreadsheet (Google account protected)

+🔑 **Double-Layer Security**

+- Protected by both a SECRET_TOKEN (authentication)
+- And an ENCRYPTION_KEY (data security)
+- Both are required to access your credentials

+🛡️ **Encrypted Transmission**

+- Keys are encrypted before being sent over the network
+- Uses robust encryption with unique initialization vectors

+💻 **CLI Integration**

+- Easy to use from command line with automatic decryption
+- No keys stored in plaintext in your local environment

+🔁 **Centralized Management**

+- Update keys in one place (your spreadsheet)
+- Changes are immediately available everywhere
+- No need to update multiple config files